conterra/mapapps-4-developers/README.md

 To execute the unit tests inside the project, run [http://localhost:9090/js/tests/runTests.html](http://localhost:9090/js/tests/runTests.html).

+> If you run the project in 'remote project' mode, you will have to edit the `test-init.js` file located in the `/src/test/webapp/js/tests/` folder.

 ### The Camera sample bundle

 * Interaction with ESRI map